21. Astrological Houses

 A “cusp’ is the line segmenting the

 Signs and Houses.
-At sunrise of the vernal
+At sunrise of the

-The House segments are wider at the top and bottom of the oval and narrower at the sides of the oval.
+Depending on the angle of view (the declination), the House segments are wider at the top and bottom of the oval and narrower at the sides of the oval.

 To cast a Horoscope, prepare a large empty pie chart on a sheet of paper, and if intending to cast multiple horoscopes make copies (or buy commercially available forms that also list the symbols for the Signs and Planets).
+A Table of Houses and an Ephemeris covering the date of birth are needed.
+These can be purchased from the Rosicrucian Fellowship in Oceanside California.

 The Natal Ascendant is the degree of the (Tropical) Sign rising at the horizon at the moment of birth (first breath).
 The Ascendant is used to position the cusp of the 1st House in relation to the cusps of the Seasonal Signs.